mepp/autochimp/readme.txt

 * Basic UI for keeping a mailing list in sync with your site's users.

 == Upgrade Notice ==

+= 1.02 =

+Small changes and fixes which are recommended for all users.

 = 1.01 =